The New Marketing Cycle: It’s All Connected

 Where does this leave us as marketers?
 We can now focus on building solid relationships with our customers, supporters, influencers and more.

 Whether we are building links, acquiring mentions, building our community, we must be building and nurturing relationships along the way.
-In that, relationships are the key to everything we do.
+Relationships are the key to everything we do.

 Do we still have marketing silos?
 In some ways, yes.
 But those silos are now more intertwined than they ever were.
 Let’s take a look at what each contains…